cabforum/forum/SCWG-charter.md

    * an attestation that it employs a sufficient number of developers and infosec-trained professionals who work on its membership-qualifying software product.

-(c) After the six-month probationary period, an Applicant may become a Member if the Server Certificate Working Group determines by consensus among the Members during a Meeting or Teleconference that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
+(c) After a six-month probationary period of attending at least 30% of all Working Group meetings, an Applicant may become a Member if the Server Certificate Working Group determines by consensus among the Members during a Meeting or Teleconference that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
 Acceptance by consensus shall be determined or a Ballot of the Members shall be held as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Member has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.

-The Working Group shall include Associate Members, Probationary Members, and Interested Parties as defined in the Bylaws.
+The Working Group shall include Associate Members, Interested Parties, Probationary Members, and Non-Voting Members as defined in the Bylaws.

 **Ending Server Certificate Working Group Membership:** Members may resign from the Server Certificate Working Group at any time.
 Resignation or other form of membership termination does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

    1) **Certificate Consumer:** A Certificate Consumer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

    * it fails to attend at least 30% of SCWG meetings in any six-month period;

+   * it fails to attend at least one SCWG face-to-face meeting in any twelve-month period;

    * it ceases providing a process for receiving software product problem reports concerning its membership-qualifying software product;